aridjayarecipes/cutesrecipes.web.app/content/post/2584-easiest-way-to-make-homemade-strawberry-and-banana-smoothie.md

 - "2 tablespoons honey"
 - "1/4 teaspoon vanilla extract"
 recipeinstructions:
-- "Blend together your strawberry's and milk."
+- "Blend together your strawberry&#39;s and milk."
 - "Cut up banana into slices.
 Then, add into blender.
 And blend."
 - "Add in the honey and vanilla extract.
 Then blend"
 - "Your done!"